nginxinc/nginx-gateway-fabric/docs/monitoring.md

   - nginx_reload_errors_total.
 Number of unsuccessful NGINX reloads.
   - nginx_stale_config.
 1 means NKG failed to configure NGINX with the latest version of the configuration, which means NGINX is running with a stale version.
   - nginx_last_reload_milliseconds.
-Duration in milliseconds of NGINX reloads.
+Duration in milliseconds of NGINX reloads (histogram).
   - These metrics have the namespace `nginx_kubernetes_gateway`, and include the label `class` which is set to the Gateway class of NKG.
 For example, `nginx_kubernetes_gateway_nginx_reloads_total{class="nginx"}`.